On Amenable and Coamenable Coideals: Preliminaries on Coideals of DQGs

-through the GNS map induced by the Haar state of $\widehat{\G}$. \begin{defn} An {\bf open quasi-subgroup} of $\G$ is a right coideal of $L^\infty(\G)$ of the form $N_P$ for a group-like projection $P\in L^\infty(\G)$.
-We say $P$ {\bf generates} $N_P$. \end{defn} \begin{rem} The open quasi-subgroups of a locally compact group $G$ are of the form $L^\infty(G/H)$ where $H$ is an open subgroup, and their group-like projections are the indicator functions $1_H\in L^\infty(G)$. \end{rem} We note that if $N_P$ is a two-sided coideal, by which we mean is both left and right $\ell^1(\G)$-invariant, then $P$ is both a left and right invariant group-like projection, and moreover, we have $N_P = \ell^\infty(\H)$ where $\widehat{\H}$ is a (Woronowicz) closed quantum subgroup of $\widehat{\G}$ (cf. \cite{NY14} for the claim and Section $4.2$ for the definition of a (Woronowicz) closed quantum subgroup).
+We note that if $\widetilde{N}_P$ is a two-sided coideal, by which we mean is both left and right $\ell^1(\G)$-invariant, then $P$ is both a left and right invariant group-like projection, and moreover, we have $\widetilde{N}_P = \ell^\infty(\H)$, where $\widehat{\H}$ is a (Woronowicz) closed quantum subgroup of $\widehat{\G}$ (cf. \cite{NY14} for the claim and Section $4.2$ for the definition of a (Woronowicz) closed quantum subgroup).

+We will be studying relative amenability and amenability of coideals of discrete quantum groups.
+The notion of a relatively amenable coideal was first coined in \cite{KKSV22}. \begin{defn} Let $\G$ be a locally compact quantum group.
+A right coideal $N\subseteq L^\infty(\G)$ is {\bf relatively amenable} if there exists a unital completely positive (ucp) right $L^1(\G)$-module map $L^\infty(\G)\to N$. \end{defn} Inspired by the above, we make the following definition. \begin{defn} Let $\G$ be a locally compact quantum group.
+A right coideal $N\subseteq L^\infty(\G)$ is {\bf amenable} if there exists a surjective ucp right $L^1(\G)$-module projection $L^\infty(\G)\to N$. \end{defn} We will also make use of the terms amenability and relative amenability in reference to weak$^*$ closed right invariant subspaces of $\ell^\infty(\G)$ as well.

-A certain subclass of right coideals are manufactured from closed quantum subgroups.
-We outline their formulation here for DQGs. \begin{defn} Given DQGs $\G$ and $\H$, we say $\H$ is a {\bf closed quantum subgroup} of $\G$ if there exists a normal unital surjective $*$-homomorphism $\sigma_\H : \ell^\infty(\G)\to\ell^\infty(\H)$ such that
+A notion related to relative amenability and amenability is the following, which we will develop in Section $3$. \begin{defn} Let $P$ be a group-like projection.
+We say $m\in \ell^\infty(\G)^*$ is {\bf $P$-left invariant} if either $(fP)*m = f(P)m$ or $(Pf)*m = f(P)m$ holds for every $f\in\ell^1(\G)$. \end{defn} A certain subclass of right coideals are manufactured from closed quantum subgroups.
+We outline their formulation here for DQGs. \begin{defn} Given DQGs $\G$ and $\H$, we say $\H$ is a {\bf open quantum subgroup} of $\G$ if there exists a normal unital surjective $*$-homomorphism $\sigma_\H : \ell^\infty(\G)\to\ell^\infty(\H)$ such that

 \end{defn} \begin{rem} There is much subtlety to the notion of a closed quantum subgroup in general (cf. \cite{Daws}).
-What we have given here is actually the definition of an open quantum subgroup.
-Open quantum subgroups are always closed, and the converse follows in the discrete case (cf. \cite{Kal1}). \end{rem} The quotient space $\G/\H$ is defined as follows: we denote
+Open quantum subgroups are always closed, and the converse follows in the discrete case (cf. \cite{Kal1}).
+In light of this, we will always refer to open quantum subgroups of DQGs as simply quantum subgroups. \end{rem} The quotient space $\G/\H$ is defined as follows: we denote

 and set

 The space $\ell^\infty(\G/\H)$ is a right coideal.
 Any right coideal of the form $\ell^\infty(\G/\H)$ is called a {\bf right coideal of quotient type}.
 In this special case, we use the notation